 Electrolysis of water is a potential source for hydrogen production on a large scale.
 A measure of the inefficiency in electrolysis is the so called overpotential, the voltage needed to drive the process in excess of the thermodynamic equilibrium voltage.
 The contribution to the overpotential of the oxygen evolution dominates overwhelmingly.
 A mechanism or a proper understanding for the high catalytic activity of e.g. ruthenium oxide and oxide perovskites is still unknown, but it might be that magnetic moments are at play.
 We try to correlate the specific atomic sites and their magnetic identity with water dissociation on transition metal oxide surfaces with spin-polarized scanning tunnelling microscopy to explore the electronic structure and the magnetic ordering of the surface layer with up to atomic resolution.
 Magnetic force microscopy using newly developed planar tip-on-chip probes can provide nanometer scale domain mapping as a function of applied magnetic field for correlation to oxygen evolution reaction activity.

 Carbon dioxide reduction

 Towards this aim of direct conversion of carbon dioxide (CO2) into fuels by light we have selected, carbon monoxide (CO) and methane (CH4) as the our targets.
 Also here we are working on developing new catalysts to reduce overpotentials and increase selectivity, as well as developing new photovoltaic conversion systems tailored to the electrochemical potential.
-We have achieved solar-to-CO energy conversion of 6.8% during continuous operation using in which the Faradaic efficiency for CO formation was about 85% and where the power was delivered by three series connected metal halide perovskite solar cells.
+We have achieved solar-to-CO energy conversion of 8-9% during continuous operation where the power was delivered by three series connected metal halide perovskite solar cells.

 Principle of light-driven electrochemical carbon dioxide reduction.